Computing Quartet Distance is Equivalent to Counting 4-Cycles: Reduction from Counting 4-Cycles to Quartet Distance

 Finally, we need to divide the whole expression by 2, because every shape $\sG$ is counted twice, both for the distinguished edge $(u,v)$ and $(u,w)$. \end{proof}

 To sum up, the above lemma implies that the number of shapes $\sA,\sB,\sC,\sG$ can be computed in linear time from $G$.
-We will not provide calculations for the mirror reflections of these shapes, as it suffices to rewrite all the expressions replacing nodes from $V_1$ with $V_2$ and vice-versa.
+We do not provide calculations for the mirror reflections of these shapes ($\mirror\sA,\mirror\sB$ and $\mirror\sC$), as it suffices to rewrite all the expressions replacing nodes from $V_1$ with $V_2$ and vice-versa.
+Similarly, we do not mention the mirror reflections in the following lemmas.

 [5] {#1 \sum_{\substack{x,y\in #4, x<y}} #2 #3 #5 =\frac 12 #1\left(\left(\sum_{x\in #4} #2\right)^2-\sum_{x\in #4} #2^2\right)}